aspnet/Benchmarks/src/BenchmarksDriver/README.md

   -t|--table             Table name of the SQL Database to store results --no-crossgen          Disables Ready To Run.
   -e|--env               Defines custom envrionment variables to use with the benchmarked application e.g., -e KEY=VALUE -e A=B

+Properties of the Wrk client

+  ScriptName             Name of the script used by wrk.
+  PipelineDepth          Depth of pipeline used by clients.
 ```

 ### Examples